Police-Data-Accessibility-Project/docs/activities/share-data/contribute-data-sources.md

 <summary>Submit data you've collected</summary>

-If you've FOIA requested, scraped, or otherwise collected criminal justice data, you can add yourself to our Data Sources table!
+If you've FOIA requested, scraped, or otherwise collected police data, you can add yourself to our Data Sources table!

 In the event that someone wants to use data you've provided, you can give instructions for how you should be contacted.
 PDAP can also serve as a go-between to protect your identity.